Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Every cell in their bodies," Doctor Taylor confirmed.
 It was weird to have him around without his permanent and inseparable colleague Doctor Cote, but modern obstetric advice was *very* clear - pregnant women were advised to stick to normal Earth gravity as much as possible.
 "To varying degrees.
 The filaments are densest in the grey matter and spinal cord, but it’s even present in their hair follicles and stomach lining."

 "To what *end* though?
 Why go this far?
-It’s not as if they were, oh…supersoldiers from science-fiction, or anything.
-Your average fit human still outclasses them…"
+It’s not as if they were, oh... supersoldiers from science-fiction, or anything.
+Your average fit human still outclasses them..."

 "Well, there are health benefits.
 The augmented cells have an astonishing resistance to ionizing radiation and we couldn’t induce any of them to become malignant at all.
-The filaments also provide an easy chemical channel for medication…But that’s really kind of an afterthought.
+The filaments also provide an easy chemical channel for medication...
+But that’s really kind of an afterthought.
 Here... this slide comes from the OmoAru equivalent of a cerebral cortex."

 Taylor called up the next image and Nadeau made a disbelieving noise.
 He was looking at neurons, there was no doubt about that: Biology only really had one way to make a brain, it seemed.
 And while the cell chemistry, the tissue density, and a thousand other factors might vary significantly and thereby allow the human brain to allegedly outperform every other sapient brain in the galaxy, the basic gangly structure of axons and dendrites was universal.